jan-patrick/LostBrick/README.md

 ## more info

-For more (german) information about the game itself, the design, creation and controller please visit the HfG IoT-Portfolio: [more information](https://iot.hfg-gmuend.de/Members/jan_schneider/meine-projekte/lostbrick)
+For more information about the game itself, the design, creation and controller please visit the HfG IoT-Portfolio: [more information](https://iot.hfg-gmuend.de/Members/jan_schneider/meine-projekte/lostbrick/#english)

 You can find our documentation here: [dokumentation video](https://vimeo.com/243429103)